ESMCI/cime/doc/source/users_guide/index.rst

 .. _users-guide1:

 #######################################
-Case Control System Part 1: Basic Usage
+Using the Case Control System
 #######################################

 .. toctree::